Benedictus Polonus

 Biographical Sketch

 Benedictus Polonus was a Polish friar who accompanied Giovanni da Pian del Carpine on his papal mission to the Mongols (1245–1247) under orders from Pope Innocent IV.
 His epithet Polonus indicates his Polish origin.
-Contemporary testimony (Carpine’s Historia Mongalorum) records him as an interpreter.
+Contemporary testimony (Carpini’s Historia Mongalorum) records him as an interpreter.
 His own Relatio, preserved in several manuscripts, provides an independent and shorter account of the same journey.
 Beyond his role in this mission, no further biographical details are securely known.

 Editorial Principles

-Primary Edition:
+Source Edition:

 Anastasius Van den Wyngaert (ed.), Sinica Franciscana, Vol. I (Florence: Collegium S. Bonaventurae, 1929), pp. 135–143